An independent journal for art and literature shaped by trauma

-Tendrils is an art & literary journal dedicated to fostering healing and sparking conversations around trauma.
-We believe art is a vehicle for profound positive transformation and that true healing from trauma is a collective journey, rooted in community, empathy, and creativity.
+We believe that art is a powerful vehicle for profound, positive transformation and that true healing from trauma is a collective journey, rooted in community, empathy, and creativity.

 About Rebecca Perez